-Nathan Gonzalez is a PhD candidate at UCLA’s Department of Political Science, with international relations and comparative politics concentrations.
-His research focuses on the intersection of identity formation, state building, and conflict, and his regional specialization is the Middle East, with emphasis on Iran.
+Nathan Gonzalez is a political scientist who focuses on the intersection of identity formation, state building, and conflict.
+His regional specialization is the Middle East, with emphasis on Iran.

 In addition, Nathan is author of two policy books, Engaging Iran (Praeger 2007) and The Sunni-Shia Conflict (Potomac/Nortia 2009).
 The first book called for greater cooperation between Iran and the United States in fighting al-Qaeda in Iraq (now called ISIS), while the second book was a history of the Sunni-Shia conflict, offering a geopolitical explanation for the hardening of the two main branches of Islam over time.
 His third book will be based on his dissertation, which proposes a theoretical framework for understanding how borders affect identity and ethnic relations in young states, particularly in the Middle East.